HippyHay/linked-blog-starter-md/Real Estate/Level 4/Chapter 1 - The Concept of Agency.md

 The Client (Principle)
 - anyone represented by a real estate agent would be considered a client of that agent.
 - In Florida, agents operating as agents have customers while agents operating as fiduciaries have clients, also known as principals.

+In a Florida real estate transaction, who can accurately be referred to as an agent?
+- **Brokers and their sponsored sales associate**